-ECHMB's Commercial Paper may not be a suitable investment for every prospective investor.
-Before making the investment, prospective investors should do the following:
+ECHMB's Corporate Paper may not be a suitable investment for every prospective investor.
+Before making the investment, prospective investors should:

-- (6.2.1) Review the Financial Statements of ECHMB. - (6.2.2) Should have sufficient knowledge and experience, or have access to such knowledge and experience, to evaluate the merits and performance of the Corporate Paper, Bonds and Debt Securities market and the information contained in this Prospectus. - (6.2.3) Should thoroughly understand the terms and conditions and features of the Corporate Paper. - (6.2.4) Should be able to evaluate the general economic conditions, interest rate movements, trading environment and other factors that may affect the investment. - (6.2.5) Should have sufficient financial resources and liquidity to bear all risks associated with this Corporate Paper.
+- (6.2.1) review the Financial Statements of ECHMB. - (6.2.2) have sufficient knowledge and experience, or have access to such knowledge and experience, to evaluate the merits and performance of the Corporate Paper, Bonds and Debt Securities market and the information contained in this Prospectus. - (6.2.3) thoroughly understand the terms and conditions and features of the Corporate Paper. - (6.2.4) be able to evaluate the general economic conditions, interest rate movements, trading environment and other factors that may affect the investment. - (6.2.5) have sufficient financial resources and liquidity to bear all risks associated with this Corporate Paper.